|Egypt, the Sudan, the Mediterranean

 extensive water damage this

-cabinet photograph is worthy of
+cabinet photograph seemed worthy

-it still bears a recognizable
+of saving because it still bears a

-likeness and is identified in pencil
+recognizable likeness and is

-as to the rank, name and regiment
+identified in pencil as to the rank,

-by many but by presenting it here
+by presenting it here this otherwise

-this otherwise forgotten Colour-
+forgotten Colour- Sergeant’s story

-Sergeant’s story has been
+has been preserved.

 |A Gunner of the Royal Garrison Artillery